kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_BACKEND.md

 ## Verification (Real-time Data)

+### Project name resolution endpoint

+The backend exposes a lightweight resolver to map a project_id to a human‑friendly project name, primarily from the App Deployments collection.

+- Method: GET
+- Path: /api/app-deployments/project/{projectId}/name
+- Description: Attempts to match the provided projectId across multiple common fields in app_deployments: projectId, project_id, metadata.projectId, project.id.
+If a name is available, it is returned from any of: projectName, project_name, metadata.projectName, or project.name.
+The endpoint always returns 200 with a normalized id and a projectName that may be null if a name cannot be found.

+Parameters:
+- path projectId (string) — the identifier to resolve

+Response example:
+{
+  "projectId": "my-project-123",
+  "projectName": "My Project"
+}

+If not found:
+{
+  "projectId": "my-project-123",
+  "projectName": null
+}

+Caching:
+- 5-minute in-memory cache per process is used for projectId -> projectName results.
+- Cache entries are invalidated automatically when App Deployments are modified:
+  - POST /api/app-deployments: invalidates the project id found in the payload
+  - PUT /api/app-deployments/{id}: invalidates the project id in the payload, or inferred from the existing record
+  - DELETE /api/app-deployments/{id}: invalidates the project id inferred from the deleted record
+- This cache is non-persistent and per-instance; in multi-instance deployments, each instance maintains its own cache.

+OpenAPI:
+- The resolver is documented in the generated OpenAPI at /openapi.json under the AppDeployments tag.

 To confirm the backend is connected to the correct MongoDB cluster and the dashboard uses real-time data:

 - On startup, check logs for a message similar to: